richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 __Fig.
 4__: _Volume elements under some external force at times $t$_ and $t+ dt$.

-This movement is determined by the initial conditions and by the force applied to the system.
+This motion is determined by the initial conditions and by the force applied to the system.
 That way, we may write

 <a name="eq1"></a>